-Ripe summer tomatoes are paired with the south's favorite spread, pimiento cheese, in my version of tomato pie.
-I use a premade GF pie shell, Eric's excellent pimiento cheese spread recipe and sometimes will add smokey bacon for even more complexity of flavor in this delightfully tasty, easy-peezy ode to summer's juiciest Star of the Garden!
+Ripe summer tomatoes are paired with the South's favorite spread: pimiento cheese, in my version of Tomato Pie.
+I use a premade GF pie shell and Eric's excellent pimiento cheese spread (find recipe here).
+I add bacon for a hint of smoky flavor in this delightfully tasty, easy-peezy ode to summer's juiciest Star of the Garden! ~Adrienne

 Ingredients